 Basic home network diagram

 This is the most basic home network diagram that you can have.
-We have a router with a built-in modem and access point that we got from our ISP (Internet Service Provider).
-These kinds of router typically allow you to connect up to four devices using a network (UTP) cable.
+We have a router with a built-in modem and an access point that we got from our ISP (Internet Service Provider).
+These kinds of routers typically allow you to connect up to four devices using a network (UTP) cable.

-If you live in a small house, only have a limited amount of devices, then this basic network layout can work for you.
+If you live in a small house, and only have a limited amount of devices, then this basic network layout can work for you.
 You don’t have to buy any network equipment for this, so it’s really simple to setup.

 If you look at this network diagram, you might think, this is all I need.
 I can connect my computer(s) and printer with a network cable and wirelessly connect my mobile phones and/or laptops.

 But there is a big downside to this layout.
 You will have to place the router close to the point where the internet connection comes into your house.
 Most of the time this is hidden in a utility room or garage.
 The wireless network range is limited, so you probably won’t have a good wireless network connection with this setup.

 You can only connect four wired devices.
 Keep in mind that a wired connection is the best connection that you can have.
 So ideally you want to connect your Smart TV, Game console, Printer, etc with a wired connection.
 Then 4 network connections aren’t a lot.

 Another downside is that you don’t have full control of the router.
 So from a security perspective, you might want to use your own router instead of the router from the ISP.

 If you are using this layout, make sure you change the default passwords for the router.
 The default password can easily be found on the internet, so to keep your network save, start with changing the passwords.